Two hands reaching towards each other for a handshake or connection.

 An Intensive Outpatient Program (IOP) for mental health is a structured, evidence-based treatment model designed to support individuals who are struggling with emotional, psychological, or behavioral challenges.
 At Willow Behavioral Health, our IOP allows participants to engage in comprehensive mental health care several times per week without requiring overnight stays.

-When Is Mental Health IOP in Madison, WI Needed?
+When Is Mental Health IOP Needed?

 A mental health IOP is often the right level of care when someone needs more than occasional outpatient therapy but doesn’t require the structure of inpatient hospitalization.
 It can also be a critical step-down for those transitioning out of residential treatment, helping them bridge the gap between intensive care and independent living.